Release notes for Hadoop components on Azure HDInsight

 - R Server 9.0 on HDI 3.5 (Spark 2.0) is built on R 3.3.2 and includes new ScaleR data source functions called RxHiveData and RxParquetData for loading data from Hive and Parquet directly to Spark DataFrames for analysis by ScaleR.
 For more information, see the inline help on these functions in R through use of the ?RxHiveData and ?RxParquetData commands.

 - RStudio Server community edition is now installed by default (with an opt-out option) on the Cluster Configuration blade as part of the provisioning flow.

 11/09/2016 - Release of Spark 2.0 on HDInsight

 - Spark 2.0 clusters on HDInsight 3.5 now support Livy and Jupyter services.

 10/26/2016 - Release of R Server on HDInsight

 - The URI for edge node access has changed to clustername-ed-ssh.azurehdinsight.net

 - R Server on HDInsight cluster provisioning has been streamlined.

 - R Server on HDInsight is now available as regular HDInsight "R Server" cluster type and no longer installed as a separate HDInsight application.
 The edge node and R Server binaries are now provisioned as part of the R Server cluster deployment.
 This improves speed and reliability of provisioning.
 Pricing model for R Server is updated accordingly.

 - R Server cluster type price is now based on Standard tier price plus R Server surcharge price.
-Premium tier will now be reserved for Premium features available across different cluster types and will not be used for R Server cluster type.
-This change doesn't affect effective pricing of R Server, it only changes how the charges are presented in the bill.
-All existing R Server clusters will continue to work and ARM templates will continue to function until deprecation notice.
-It is recommended though to update your scripted deployments to use new ARM template.
+Premium tier is reserved for Premium features available across different cluster types and isn't used for R Server cluster type.
+This change doesn't affect effective pricing of R Server; it changes only how the charges are presented in the bill.
+All existing R Server clusters continue to work and Resource Manager templates continue to function until deprecation notice.
+It is recommended though to update your scripted deployments to use new Resource Manager template.